giancosta86/GraphsJ/README.md

 ## Introduction

-GraphsJ is a modern didactic application dedicated to interactively executing graph algorithms; it features both a ScalaFX visual user interface and a [Scenario Development Kit](https://github.com/giancosta86/GraphsJ-sdk) - to create *custom scenarios* based on the [EighthBridge](https://github.com/giancosta86/EighthBridge) toolkit for ScalaFX.
+GraphsJ is a modern didactic application and framework dedicated to interactively executing graph algorithms; it features both a ScalaFX visual user interface and a [Scenario Development Kit](https://github.com/giancosta86/GraphsJ-sdk) - to create *custom scenarios* based on the [EighthBridge](https://github.com/giancosta86/EighthBridge) toolkit for ScalaFX.

 Starting from version 5.0, GraphsJ targets two paramount, complementary fields of study: